-Having more luck than the temple buildings, Tenryū-ji’s gardens survived in its original form.
-It features a central pond surrounded by a circular promenade, rocks and pine trees, as well as the forested mountains of Arashiyama on the western side.
+Having more luck than the buildings, Tenryū-ji’s gardens survived in their original form.
+It features a central pond surrounded by a circular promenade, rocks, and pine trees, as well as the forested mountains of Arashiyama on the western side.
 The garden is the work of landscape designer, Muso Soseki, who also served as the first head priest of the temple.

 - Located at the western outskirt of Kyoto, there is a fair distance from the city centre to Arashiyama.
 Whether you go by train or bus, the trip takes around 20 to 25 minutes.
 Personally, I found the most convenient way is taking the JR train from Kyoto station to Saga-Arashiyama station (15 minutes, 240¥ one way).

 - You can access the Arashiyama Bamboo Groves directly from the main street of Arashiyama.
 A 5-10 minutes walk from the train station will bring you there.
 There’s just one main path through the groves, which leads slowly uphill.
 The bamboo forest is located just a few steps away from the northern entrance of Tenryū-ji.
 Thus, it’s best paired with a visit to the temple.